 4. There's Not Enough Disco

-Movies taking place in the '70s and '80s such as Detroit Rock City and Freaks and Geeks have all taught me one thing -- disco sucks.
+Movies and TV shows taking place in the '70s and '80s such as Detroit Rock City and Freaks and Geeks have all taught me one thing — disco sucks.
 But riddle me this, Batman: If disco sucks so much, why is the only good KISS song a disco song?
-I don't even care if it's Gloria Gaynor's "I Will Survive" -- just give me some goddamn music with laser sounds in it and maybe I'll get out of my seat.
+I don't even care if it's Gloria Gaynor's "I Will Survive" — just give me some goddamn music with laser sounds in it and maybe I'll get out of my seat.